What is counselling?

 Counselling on line and by telephone has proven to be a highly effective form of counselling.

 Many clients appreciate the convenience, flexibility and choice of being in their own space.
 Some people are very accustomed to connecting in this way but experience shows that others, who were not, have quickly become used to settling into their own chair, clicking on the screen and entering the counselling space.

 Counselling is very person specific.
 It is not advice but offers you the space to find your own insights and tools to help you resolve your own issues with an unbisased, empathic person, who helps you find your own ways through, developing strength as you go along.
 Generally counselling takes time as patterns and situations have often developed over some time so it also takes time to look at them.
 It is a journey that takes joint commitment on the part of the client and the counsellor.
 This journey can aid clearer understanding of the way you see yourself and your relationships in the family, at work, in the world.
 This self-understanding can provide you with the ability to tackle not just the present but the future.

-The British Association of Counselling and Psychotherapy state that 'current research evidence indicates that counselling can be an effective intervention for a range of presenting issues' and that 'many clients indicate a preference for counselling over antidepressant medication.'
+The British Association of Counselling and Psychotherapy state that 'current research evidence indicates that counselling can be an effective intervention for a range of presenting issues'.

 'Everybody has thoughts and questions they don't dare ask themselves and in that room, for 50 minutes on a Wednesday morning, I was able to confront and answer them with no judgement from the person sitting opposite me.